A detailed look at the Waterfront Trail in Whitehorse

 Forty minutes from the car I was approaching the main area of large buildings.
 The first is commercial and offices, the rest are condos.
 Since the 1940s this was a light industrial area, primarily used as a railway-trucking transshipment area, so no homes were demolished or had their views blocked.
 Hundreds of people are now living what they consider to be very good lives here.
 I know a few and visit often – the next visit will be this evening.

 The newest and most colourful piece of art in the park along the Waterfront Trail, right at the north end of the park, is “The Bears,” by Jeanine Baker and Donald Watt – it was installed in 2023.
+The condo, called The Loft, is the newest one in town.
+It is still being finished, and at least one of the two-story penthouse units is still for sale, for $1,150,000.

-The rest of the trail – another 550 meters or so – goes through a thick boreal forest, very different than what you’ve seen to this point.
+The rest of the trail – another 550 meters or so – goes through a fairly thick mixed boreal forest, very different than what you’ve seen to this point.
 The next photo is a panorama shot near the north end of the commercial/office building.

 From that point all views of the river are heavily screened by trees.